JonathanCamargo/MoCapTools/README.md

 Please feel free to clone this repo and add whatever functionality you see fit.
 When adding code, please try to maintain the overall file structure outlined below.

 ### Documentation
 All of the files within this repo should be well documented through the Matlab runtime environment.
 In order to read the documentation, type `help` in the Matlab command window followed by the name of any file.
-If the file does not contain documentation *please* feel free to start making some.
+If the file does not contain documentation *please* feel free to include and request a pull.
 Brief documentation for an entire package can be seen by typing `help Vicon` or `help Osim` into the command line, which pulls documentation from each function in the package folder.

 ### Getting started
 Check the examples inside the +Vicon folder and inside the +Osim folder